ObesityHub/robokop-rags/README.md

 ## Starting the Application
-Run the following to make sure you're in the right place, and your terminal is set up with the environment variables.
+Run the following commands to prepare your environment.
+The script will utilize the environment variables you set earlier.

 ```
 $ cd <workspace>/robokop-rags